nshontz/SleeperAwards/README.md

 A Next.js application that tracks and displays hop-themed fantasy football awards for the Yakima Chief Hops fantasy league using the Sleeper API.

+** This project is an experiment to create an app exclusively via AI. **

 ## Features